 What do porcelain veneers cost?

-What Role Does Translucency Play in the Look of a Veneer?
+What Role Does Translucency Play in the Look of a Dental Veneer?

-Natural teeth are very translucent, which is why top-rated dentists make it their goal to create porcelain veneers that maintain as much of that translucent look as possible.
+Natural teeth are very translucent, which is why top-rated dentists make it their goal to create laminates that maintain as much of that translucent look as possible.
 There are many porcelain choices that serve well for different treatment agendas.
-Most of the porcelain choice decisions are made soley by the dentist.
+Most of the porcelain choice decisions are made solely by the dentist.
 The dentist also picks the laboratory technician to create the restorations.
 Most patients have no idea of how variable the cost is of the restorations that are created for them.
 As with every profession, there is a bell shaped curve of talent and outcome quality.
 The higher end dentists are using the finest laboratories using the most life-like porcelain in the most artistic ways.

 Are Dental Veneers strong?

 - Generally yes they are very strong, but like many things in life, it depends.
 If the dentist has been conservative with the tooth preparation and the majority of the tooth still has enamel on it, then the veneer is incredibly strong and in fact it will strengthen the tooth.
 If the tooth has been heavily reduced and there is no enamel left, a veneer is not a good option.
 Without enamel, the bond will be weaker and the longevity of the restoration will be suspect, especially with people who grind their teeth.
 Due to a low tensile strength of glass, it is possible for veneers to chip at the edges when overloaded.
 As stated earlier, porcelain is about 90% the strength of natural enamel.